Infant Visual Development: A Timeline Infographic

 Infant visual development starts in pregnancy.
 At birth, your baby can’t see much and still needs to learn to understand what they are seeing.
 You and your baby can play with high contrast and brightly colored books, toys, and apps to help them practice and develop their visual skills!

-Related: Infant Hearing Development
+Related Post: Infant Hearing Development